Showing posts with label Postcode LN1. Show all posts

 St Peter & St Paul Church, Kettlethorpe by Ian S CC BY-SA 2.0

 On this site Katherine Swynford, mistress of John of Gaunt lived and worshipped here.
-Come and find about their famous love affair and court scandal at the NEW Katherine exhibition.
+Come and find about their famous love affair and court scandal at the Katherine exhibition.

-Also an extensive display of artistic hand crafted kneelers and the famous restored French pulpit.
+Also, an extensive display of artistic handcrafted kneelers and the famous restored French pulpit.

 St Peter & St Paul’s church holds a service most Sundays always using The Book of Common Prayer.
-Everyone of all ages welcome.

 Postcode: LN1 2GZ

-Open: 10-11h May, Saturday 10am - 4pm • Sunday 10am - 4pm
+Open: 16-17th May, Saturday 10am - 4pm • Sunday 10am - 4pm

 Photo: St Peter & St Paul Church, Kettlethorpe by Ian S CC BY-SA 2.0